We advocate for important initiatives for research, treatment, and an end to breast cancer.

 The lack of progress is not due to insufficient resources for research.

-· Since 2001, the National Institute of Health has spent roughly a $2.8 billion on breast cancer research.
+· Since 2001, the National Institutes of Health has spent roughly a $2.8 billion on breast cancer research.

 · The Department of Defense Breast Cancer Research Program (DOD BCRP) has allocated over $3 billion to peer-reviewed breast cancer research since 1992.